openstack-archive/tripleo-docs/doc/source/install/basic_deployment/basic_deployment_cli.rst

 .. note::

        If you already have images built, perhaps from a previous installation of
-       |project|, you can simply copy those image files into your regular user's
+       |project|, you can simply copy those image files into your non-root user's
        home directory and skip this section.

        If you do this, be aware that sometimes newer versions of |project| do not